kabirbaidhya/learn-python-django-web/units/2/Python - Variables, Types & Operators - Presentation.md

 <!--
 $theme: gaia
 template: default-->
 > A variable is a symbolic name for (or reference to) information.
 The variable's name represents what information the variable contains.
 <!--
 footer: http://www.cs.utah.edu/~germain/PPS/Topics/variables.html
 -->

 ---
 ### For Instance
-`foo` and `bar` could be variables that are just symbolic names which represents some information in the memory.
+`foo` and `bar` could be variables that are just symbolic names that represent some information in the memory.

 ```python
 # Variable foo contains "Some Information"